AmandeepSingh789/AmandeepSingh789/README.md

      />

-* 💬 If you have any question/feedback, please do not hesitate to reach out to me!
+<p align="center" >* 💬 If you have any question/feedback, please do not hesitate to reach out to me! </p>

 <h2 align="center">Languages and Tools:</h2>